|

 Finance page on the system clipboard:

-firefox -saveimage "http://finance.yahoo.com/q?s=AAPL" -saveas clipboard
+firefox -saveimage "https://finance.yahoo.com/q?s=AAPL" -saveas clipboard

 PROUpload a half-size image of the top 500